Growing demand for storage of DNA samples, vaccines are expected to boost the market over the forecast period

 Based on the estimates of the American Society of Health System Pharmacists, hospitals spend nearly 70-75% of their budget on their pharmacy department.
 Moreover, as per the Institutes for Safety Medication Practices, more than 20% of the healthcare practitioners have reported adverse patient effects due to deficiencies in storage and inventory management practices

-Based on the product type, the market is segmented as blood bank refrigerators, shock, plasma, ultra-low temperature freezers and laboratory/pharmacy refrigerators and freezers The plasma freezers segment accounted for the maximum share of over 28% in 2015, mainly on account of rising demand for collection and storage of several blood components such as platelets, plasma and others.
+Based on the product type, the market is segmented as blood bank refrigerators, shock, plasma, ultra-low temperature freezers, and laboratory/pharmacy refrigerators and freezers The plasma freezers segment accounted for the maximum share of over 28% in 2015, mainly on account of rising demand for collection and storage of several blood components such as platelets, plasma, and others.

 The risk of blood transfusion errors is increasing rapidly due to unscientific inventory management practices.
-The presence of stringent regulations for storage of blood components is a key factor driving the segments growth.
+The presence of stringent regulations for the storage of blood components is a key factor driving the segment's growth.
 For instance, in the U.S., the Center for biologics evaluation and research (CBER) actively regulates the collection and storage of blood and blood components, which may be used for blood transfusion or for the manufacturing of pharmaceutical products.

-The U.S. is the most important sector and has captured a majority share of the North America.
+The U.S. is the most important sector and has captured a majority share of North America.
 The increase in the prevalence of various chronic disorders among both the pediatric and elderly population is one of the factors indicating the growing number of patients being admitted, which is thereby increasing pressure on the traditional pharmaceutical system.
-The awareness regarding the presently available, technologically-advanced systems gaining prominence, and lack of low-cost skilled professionals are some of the crucial factors expected to boost the market.
+The awareness regarding the presently available, technologically-advanced systems gaining prominence, and the lack of low-cost skilled professionals are some of the crucial factors expected to boost the market.

-"The quality of research they have done for us has been excellent..."
+"The quality of research they have done for us has been excellent."